Ludicat/reverse-proxy/README.md

 In you docker compose files, just add labels like described in [Traefik container documentation](https://docs.traefik.io/v1.5/configuration/backends/docker/#on-containers) then start them.

+Traefik rely on network `reverse_proxy`, put everything that should be exposed into this network.

+Traefik will serve http traffic over https, so don't expose nginx to port 443, keep ip on port 80 and it should work fine.

-Check the sample file for basic php container setup [here](doc/docker-compose.yml).
+Check the sample file for basic php container setup [here](doc/docker-compose.yml) for flag usage.

 Last word
 =========

 - It's NOT a production ready container, it have never been tested in such environment.
 Purpose is to have an easy setup for dev env.
-- I had difficulties making https works (only by accessing container by direct ip:port). https label didn't worked for me, certainly a traefik.toml issue.
-If any of you have an idea or method to resolve, feel free to submit a merge request (even to update this documentation).